Debt Relief Order

 Get Debt Help Now

-You must have unsecured debt of less than £30,000, not a homeowner, and very few assets to be eligible.
+You must have unsecured debt of less than £50,000, not a homeowner, and very few assets to be eligible.
 A DRO is available in England, Wales, and Northern Ireland.
+In Northern Ireland, the criteria is different to England and Wales.
+You must have unsecured debts of less than £20,000, not be a homeowner, have very few assets and have a car valued at less than £1,000.
+Your disposable income must be less than £50.
 Scottish residents have a similar option available to them, known as a Minimal Asset Process (MAP).
 After the fixed period, usually, 1-year, qualifying debt will be wiped away, giving you a fresh start.

 Before you apply for any debt solution you should consider the advantages and disadvantages of the solution and how these may impact you.
 Our experts will be more than happy to walk you through these and explain them in detail.